SpawnageLoong/cde4301-final-report/pages/2_individuals/2_weihao.md

 <p align="center"><strong>Fig 2-4 LND712 GM Tube (LND.
 Inc., n.d.)</strong></p>

 The LND 712 is chosen for our purposes.
 It requires between 450V to 650V to operate, which can be supplied easily with a DC-to-DC converter, making it easy to integrate.
 The connections required are also very simple, requiring two resistors and a 50pF capacitor.
-(LND.
+The GM tube can also operate between -40°C to 70°C, hence it can operate normally during the thermal cycling test (LND.
 Inc., n.d.).

 ### 2.3.2 New Components
 Several new components are added to the final design.